Professional course Communications Campaigns: Creative Approaches and Tools

 Learning and Teaching

-The courses are taught through a mixture of face-to-face and independent learning, comprising weekly lectures and workshops (over 5 consecutive Fridays) and group discussion.
+The courses are taught through a mixture of face-to-face and independent learning, comprising weekly lectures and workshops (over 5 Fridays) and group discussion.
 The pattern of contact sessions is highly accessible for those who wish to study part-time.

 You will be given access to orientation materials with links to a range of resources, archives a nd potential examples and case studies.